bioconnector/workshops2015/ws-r-series.md

 ## Setup

+You must bring a laptop with the necessary software installed to the course.
+Please install the software below *prior to the course* - we will not have time during the workshop to troubleshoot installation issues.
+Please email me (<a href="http://www.google.com/recaptcha/mailhide/d?k=01uXi4zl-bIdygzSeXF4649A==&amp;c=_81hv-sTQvJ9rjELjZNDJeAXTvLvkpfD9KEuItpEHTE=" onclick="window.open('http://www.google.com/recaptcha/mailhide/d?k\07501uXi4zl-bIdygzSeXF4649A\75\75\46c\75_81hv-sTQvJ9rjELjZNDJeAXTvLvkpfD9KEuItpEHTE\075', '', 'toolbar=0,scrollbars=0,location=0,statusbar=0,menubar=0,resizable=0,width=500,height=300'); return false;" title="Reveal this e-mail address">sd...</a>@virginia.edu) if you have any trouble.

 {% include setup-r.md %}

 <a name="registration"></a>

 ## Registration

 [Register here](https://www.eventbrite.com/e/workshop-series-data-analysis-manipulation-and-visualization-with-r-tickets-15761896256) or use the form below.
-The registration fee is $10, and that covers both parts.
-Registration is non-refundable, and the different parts of this series cannot be split and attended individually.
+The workshop is free[^free], but requires a $10 registration fee that is refunded after attending the course and submitting a course evaluation.

 Registration opens Friday, March 6, 2015 at 9:00am.